matthew-tait/matthew-tait/Readme.md

 Hopefully to find someone or a group of people who would be interested in researching/implementing/commercialising ideas related to this area.
 I have some initial use cases to orientate around initially.

-I'll try to commit things here and there but I am in the very early stages which largely consists of pen and paper notebooks and just beginning to try and produce a formal system that uses rudimentary reasoning patterns to reason within in toy problem domains.
+I'll might commit things here and there but I am in the very early stages which largely consists of pen and paper notebooks and just beginning to try and produce a formal system that uses rudimentary reasoning patterns to reason within in toy problem domains.

 If you feel like these sort of problems give you wild eyes and your hearts race with excitement or are just interested in fucking shit up please reach out on